daidokoro/qaz/README.md

 - Support for AWS Profile selection for Multi-AWS account environments

 - *Decoupled* build mechanism.
-Qaze can manage infrasture by accessing config/templates via S3 or HTTP(S).
+Qaze can manage infrastructure by accessing config/templates via S3 or HTTP(S).
 This way the tool does not need to be stored with the files.

-- *Decoupled* stack managemnt.
+- *Decoupled* stack management.
 Stacks can be launched individually from different locations and build according to the depency chain as long as the same configuration file is read.

 ## Installation